Devon - Emigration and Immigration

 Passenger List of Bark Cato (Plymouth to New York 1834), transcribed by Nany Haugh.

 Devonians in Ontario - copies of back issues of this newsletter by Ryan Taylor "about Devon (England), Ontario and the people who emigrated from one to the other".
-Ryan Taylor's Devon, an occasional newsletter, that has been started as a tribute to the late Ross Taylor, is available from Sher Letooze.
+Ryan Taylor's Devon (archived copy), an occasional newsletter, that has been started as a tribute to the late Ross Taylor, is available from Sher Letooze.

 Canadian Emigrants, from The MacMillan Dictionary of Canadian Biography, by Marlene Ball.